 Despite the longer half-life of darbepoetin no drug accumulation was observed over time.
-(6) Compared to erythropoietin there was no difference in the rate of decline in hemoglobin following cessation of therapy due to higher than target hemoglobin levels (7,9).
+(6) Compared to epoetin, there was no difference in the rate of decline in Hgb following cessation of therapy due to higher than target hemoglobin levels ^(7,9).

-Darbepoetin is contraindicated in patients with: uncontrolled hypertension, known hypersensitivity to the active substance or any of the excipients or sensitivity to mammalian cell-derived products (1).
+Darbepoetin is contraindicated in patients with: uncontrolled hypertension, development of Pure Red Cell Aplasia (PRCA) following treatment with any ESAs, known hypersensitivity to the active substance or any of the excipients or sensitivity to mammalian cell-derived products(1).

-No formal drug interaction studies of darbepoetin with other medications commonly used in chronic renal failure patients have been performed, however, there are no known drug interactions reported (1).
+No formal drug interaction studies of darbepoetin with other medications commonly used in chronic renal failure patients have been performed; however, there are no known drug interactions reported (1).